Anthony Crivello: Theater

 In 2017, Crivello portrayed the Marquette University Naismith Basketball Hall Of Fame 1977 NCAA basketball championship coach / NBC broadcaster Al McGuire in the Milwaukee Repertory Theatre one man play McGuire, written by HOF broadcaster Dick Enberg.
 Crivello received critical praise for his work in the show and won the 2017 Wisconsin Footlights Award for Outstanding Performance by a Leading Actor in a Play.
 An eight-minute presentation of McGuire was presented at the 2017 Wisconsin Sports Awards on May 20, 2017, at the University of Wisconsin Field House.
 Crivello reprised his award-winning performance in McGuire in a relaunched new touring production in 2022 at Milwaukee's Next Act Theatre, produced by Bob Rech and Rech Entertainment, and directed by Edward Morgan.

 In 2019, Crivello portrayed "The Old Man" Santiago in Ernest Hemingway's The Old Man and the Sea, adapted for the stage by A. E. Hotchner and Tim Hotchner, presented at the Pittsburgh Playhouse on the campus of Point Park University, directed by Ronald Allan-Lindblom and produced by RWS Entertainment Group of New York City/Long Island City, receiving critical praise for his work.

-In July 2019, Crivello made his Hollywood Bowl debut as "The Mysterious Man" in Stephen Sondheim's Into the Woods directed by Robert Longbottom.
+In July 2019, Crivello made his Hollywood Bowl debut as "The Mysterious Man" in the star-studded production of Into the Woods by Stephen Sondheim directed by Robert Longbottom.

 He has also performed comic improv Off-Broadway and is a resident company alumni of Chicago City Limits in New York City.

 As a producer, he has co-produced the plays Hear What's In The Heart and Mcguire at the Next Act Theatre, as well as Please Leave with Rob Sedgwick at The Theatre Center in New York City.
-He produced readings of his screenplays and plays Scouting Patti Style, The Great Stupid, Allegoria, Lucrece, and The Chicken Brothers and screenplays by Charles D. Zicari.
+He produced readings of his screenplays and plays Scouting Patti Style, The Great Stupid, Allegoria, 2B Caesar, and The Chicken Brothers and screenplays by Charles D. Zicari.
 He served as executive producer on Bobby Sheehan's documentary films Mr. Prince and The Talent Collector.